bresilla/roscon2025_workshop/exercises/ex-2.md

-# Exercise 2 - Navigation2 with rmw_zenoh
+# Exercise 2 - A complete simulation with Nav2

 In this exercise we will run a Neobotix ROX robot simulation in Gazebo, along with Navigation2 and RViz2.